+Cancer and other diseases can be triggered by exposure to toxic agents.
+The presence and concentrations of such agents may vary geographically.
 Because many cancers develop over a long period of time, knowing the spatial context throughout a person's life is important to understand his or her total exposure to toxic agents.
-Recently, scientists have discovered that some cancers are caused by a combination of an underlying genetic abnormality coupled with environmental exposure.
+Some cancers are caused by a combination of an underlying genetic abnormality coupled with environmental exposure.
 Such "gene-environment" interactions further emphasize the importance of spatial context.

 Why Spatial Context Matters

 Exposure to chemicals in the air can increase cancer risk.
 Such chemicals include industrial, auto, agricultural, asbestos, and pesticides.